TALK TO SALES

 PTO

 Paid time off (PTO) is always a great benefit to include in your compensation package.
-Employees returning to the office will especially value a substantial PTO policy that gives them the freedom to take time off when they need to recharge.
+Employees returning to the office will significantly value a robust PTO policy that allows them to take time off when they need to recharge.

-If your business operations allow it, unlimited PTO lets employees take off as much time as they want to spend with friends and family, as long as the time off is approved and they still complete their tasks promptly.
+If your business operations allow it, unlimited PTO lets employees take off as much time as they want to spend with friends and family, as long as their manager approves it and they still complete their tasks promptly.

 Additionally, having an appropriate amount of sick leave has become a top priority for employees.
 Offering increased paid sick leave for employees who may become ill with COVID-19 or have family members with it shows you care about their health and wellbeing.

 EAP is a work-based program where trained professionals offer free assessments, counseling, referrals, and resources for employees with personal struggles, work-related problems, and mental health issues.
-These services can be particularly helpful for individuals stressed about transitioning back to the office after the pandemic.
+These services can be particularly beneficial for individuals stressed about returning to an office plan after the pandemic.

-Support can be delivered face-to-face for in-office employees.
+In-office EAP support can be available for in-office employees.
 However, most counseling uses phone, video chat, online messaging, or email.
-Therefore, EAP is a tool that can support all your employees, no matter their location.
+So, EAP is a tool that can support all your employees, no matter their location.

 EAP services are sometimes available through your group health plan’s provider.
 If you don’t have a group plan at your organization, some stand-alone vendors provide EAP services that you can add to your benefits package.